 UNIT 1 - How are behaviour and mental processes shaped?

-How does the brain function?

-- Role of the brain in mental processes and behaviour - Brain plasticity and brain damage

-What influences psychological development?

-- The complexity of psychological development - Atypical psychological development

-Student-directed research investigation

-Students communicate a substantiated response to a selected question related to one of six topics: biopsychology; brain and the use of technology; cognition; psychological development; mental health and disorder; and changing thoughts, feelings and behaviour.

-- Psychological testing

-- Observations of behaviour

-- Evaluation of research

-- Classroom activities

-- Annotated poster reports

-- Analysis tasks

-- Data presentation

-- Multimedia presentations

-- Ethical considerations

-- End of semester examination

-UNIT 2 - How do external factors influence behaviour and mental processes?

-What influences a person's perception of the world?

-- Sensation and perception - Distortions of perception

-How are people influenced to behave in particular ways?

-- Social cognition - Social influences on behaviour

-Student-directed practical investigation

-Students design and undertake a practical investigation related to external influences on behaviour.

-- Psychological testing

-- Observations of behaviour

-- Evaluation of research

-- Classroom activities

-- Poster reports

-- Analysis tasks

-- Multimedia presentations

-- Ethical considerations

-- End of semester examination
+WHAT TYPE OF WORK IS DONE?
+WHAT IS STUDIED?
+Area of Study 1 How does the brain function?
+Role of the brain in mental processes and behaviour Brain plasticity and brain damage Area of Study 2 What influences psychological development?
+The complexity of psychological development Atypical psychological development Area of Study 3 Student-directed research investigation Students communicate a substantiated response to a selected question related to one of six topics: biopsychology; brain and the use of technology; cognition; psychological development; mental health and disorder; and changing thoughts, feelings and behaviour.
+Psychological testing Observations of behaviour Evaluation of research Classroom activities Annotated poster reports Analysis tasks Data presentation Multimedia presentations Ethical considerations End of semester examination UNIT 2 - How do external factors influence behaviour and mental processes?
+WHAT IS STUDIED?
+Area of Study 1 What influences a person's perception of the world?
+Sensation and perception Distortions of perception Area of Study 2 How are people influenced to behave in particular ways?
+Social cognition Social influences on behaviour Area of Study 3 Student-directed practical investigation Students design and undertake a practical investigation related to external influences on behaviour.
+WHAT TYPE OF WORK IS DONE?
+Psychological testing Observations of behaviour Evaluation of research Classroom activities Poster reports Analysis tasks Multimedia presentations Ethical considerations End of semester examination